-Compared to other Asian regions, Taiwan’s crackers are cost competitive with their facilities being larger and newer.
+Compared to other Asian regions, Taiwan’s crackers are cost-competitive with their facilities being larger and newer.
 This is the result of old crackers being replaced over time.
-CPC Corporation scrapped their oldest cracker built in 1978 in Linyuan in 2012, while their Kaohsiung Naphtha cracker from 1994 was shut down a few years ago in 2015, mainly due to protest from local residents.
-The current five crackers were build in 1984, 1998, 2000, 2007 and 2013.
+CPC Corporation scrapped their oldest cracker built in 1978 in Linyuan in 2012, while their Kaohsiung Naphtha cracker from 1994 was shut down a few years ago in 2015, mainly due to protests from local residents.
+The current five crackers were built in 1984, 1998, 2000, 2007, and 2013.

 Olefin producers saw healthy returns in 2017 due to higher oil prices.
 However, in 2018 we saw Brent falling quickly from US$ 80 to US$ 50 during the fourth quarter.
 Lower oil prices together with the US-China trade war led to most chemical prices collapsing in Q4 and production profits narrowing.

 The total ethylene production in Taiwan in 2018 was 4,217,509 MT, up 5.1% from 2017.
 Production in 2017 was lower mainly because of Formosa’s biggest cracker OL-3 45-day turnaround.
 However, demand for ethylene remained strong at 4,413,571 MT in 2018.